SRMD: Sparse Random Mode Decomposition

-In this work, we propose a signal representation and decomposition algorithm based on a sparse random feature approximation \cite{hashemi2021generalization} to the continuous short-time Fourier transform.
 Random feature models (RFMs) are a randomized nonparametric approximation used in interpolation and regression problems \cite{rahimi2007random, rahimi2008uniform, rahimi2008weighted}.
-It can be viewed as a kernel based approach or as a class of artificial neural network.
+It can be viewed as a kernel-based approach or as a class of artificial neural networks.
 Specifically, the standard RFM architecture consists of a two-layer fully connected neural network whose single hidden layer is randomized and not trained \cite{block1962perceptron, rahimi2007random, rahimi2008uniform, maass2004computational, moosmann2006randomized}.
 The only layer that is trained is the output layer thus yielding a linear training model.
 There is a wide range of theoretical results for RFMs used in interpolation or regression \cite{rahimi2008weighted, rudi2017generalization,li2019towards,weinan2020towards, hashemi2021generalization,mei2021generalization, bach2017equivalence, sriperumbudur2015optimal}.
 In \cite{rahimi2008uniform} using $N$ random features is shown to yield a uniform error bound of $\mathcal{O}(N^{-\frac{1}{2}}+m^{-\frac{1}{2}})$ for target functions in a certain class when the RFM is trained using Lipschitz loss functions.
 For the $L^2$ loss, if the number of features scale like $N\sim \sqrt{m} \, \log{m}$ where $m$ is the number of data points, then the test error is bounded by $\mathcal{O}(m^{-\frac{1}{2}})$ \cite{rudi2017generalization}, see also \cite{li2019towards}.
 This result requires that the target function $f$ is in the associated reproducing kernel Hilbert space (RKHS) and some additional assumptions on the kernel.
 By analyzing the structure of the RFM with respect to the dimension $d$ and the parameters $N$ and $m$, results found in \cite{mei2021generalization, chen2021conditioning} showed that regression using the RFM often achieve their minimal risk in the overparameterized region, where the number of random features exceeds the number of data samples.